What is an EAN-13 barcode?

 3: Add up all the remaining digits (excluding check digit again if present), so in our example, this will be 0+1+3+5+7+9 = 25

 4: Add the result from step 3 to the result from step 4.
 84+25 = 109

 5: The check digit is the smallest number which can be added to the result of step 4 to create a multiple of 10.
 So in our case, we can add 1 to 109 to make 110, a multiple of 10.
 This makes 1 our check digit.

 The black bars of the barcode encodes the numbers represented underneath in a format that a digital scanner can read.
 Each number is represented by two black bars and two empty white spaces.
 The width of the bars and spaces is what differentiates the digits when the barcode is scanned.
 There are three different encoding schemes (different bar combinations for each digit 0-9), known as L, G and R. All EAN barcodes begin with an L-encoded digit and end with an R-encoded digit which means that scanners can determine the beginning and end of a barcode and thus scan it upside down without issues.

 Advantages of EAN-13 barcodes

 EAN13 barcodes bring a host of advantages to manufacturers, suppliers, retailers and customers, including:

-Shortening checkout wait times for customers by efficiently accessing product details like price
+Shortening checkout wait times for customers by efficiently accessing product details like the price

 Reducing human error through the use of scanners instead of manual number entry

-Easy processing of inwards goods with an integrated and developed barcoding system
+Easy processing of inward goods with an integrated and developed barcoding system

 Tracking of goods throughout the supply chain